School of Health and Rehabilitation Sciences

 - Psycho-Social Issues in Rehabilitation and Personal Care

-The School of Health and Rehabilitation Sciences is an integral part of the world-class University of Pittsburgh Medical Center (UPMC).
-The medical center comprises a variety of hospitals and clinical facilities that afford students a wealth of opportunities for professional experience.
+The School of Health and Rehabilitation Sciences is affiliated with the University of Pittsburgh Schools of Health Sciences, which also includes Dental Medicine, Graduate School of Public Health, Medicine, Nursing and Pharmacy.
+These schools also share a close affiliation with the world-class University of Pittsburgh Medical Center (UPMC).
+The medical center comprises a variety of hospitals and clinical facilities that affords students a wealth of opportunities for professional experience.

 The mission of the school is to advance the theoretical base of knowledge underlying the practice of health and rehabilitation disciplines and professions through research, teaching, and professional service.